CodePenDay/hamburg-16-september-2017/README.md

 * Full video (taken from the live stream): https://youtu.be/rd1J27SLrPU
 * Location: [SinnerSchrader, Völckersstrasse 38, Hamburg, Germany](https://goo.gl/maps/FGaUMtkirvL2)

-The resoures are in cronolocial order according to the schedule.
+The resoures are in chronological order based on the [schedule](https://www.meetup.com/de-DE/preview/CodePenDay/events/242031110).

 Please open an issue / create a pull request if something is missing!